-Kenya Healthcare Federation (KHF) a private sector membership-based organization and serves as the health sector board of the Kenya Private Sector Alliance (KEPSA).
-Founded in 2004, the Federation has a membership of 160 organizations that can be divided in corporate members, professional and institutional associations all active in the Kenyan health sector.
+Kenya Healthcare Federation (KHF) is a private sector membership-based organization and serves as the health sector board of the Kenya Private Sector Alliance (KEPSA).
+Founded in 2004, the Federation has a membership of 160 organizations that can be divided in corporate members, professional and institutional associations, all active in the Kenyan health sector.
 The membership of KHF come from all the 6 building blocks of health systems as specified by the WHO:

 - Service Delivery

 - Health Workforce

 KHF’s goal is to have an enabling environment that supports quality affordable healthcare for all Kenyans.
 The Federation will achieve this by championing Public Private Partnerships (PPPs) for better healthcare by networking, engaging, representing and through win – win negotiations.
 The National Government of Kenya (GoK), County Governments, Faith Based Organization (FBO) networks, Development partners and NGOs in health are all key partners of KHF in trying to achieve its goals.